Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

-1.- The module mlfruitandnut has three folders if a developer want to contribute to this project.
+1.- The module mlfruitandnut has four folders if a developer want to contribute to this project.
+Please, find more details at [see image]()

  * On the folder assets, I have a JavaScript Library called DataTables, for more information see Built With section.
 You can modify this file as you witch.
  * The Construction js file connected to the datatable.
 It retrieves the body and title based on the Crop and Cultivar.